Welsh hat: History

 The Welsh hat first appeared during the late 1700s; it became widely popular in the 1830s and over 380 examples are known to have survived.
-The Welsh hat was part of a traditional Welsh costume propagated by Augusta Hall, Baroness Llanover but it is unlikely that she had much influence on anyone other than her friends and servants.
+The Welsh hat was part of a traditional Welsh costume propagated by Augusta Hall, Baroness Llanover (1802–1896) but it is unlikely that she had much influence on anyone other than her friends and servants.

 The hat may have developed from a number of types of tall hat including the riding hat, which ladies wore during the early part of the 19th century, (as illustrated in the Llanover prints) but no evidence has been discovered which explains why, during the 1830s, the tall hat with the stiff, flat brim, which is unique to the Welsh hat, replaced the other types of men's hat worn by many rural women in Wales at the time.

 By the late 1840s the Welsh hat had become an icon of Wales and was used in cartoons to represent Wales as a nation.
 It brought forward the image of a happy, hearty, healthy, hard-working Welsh woman.
 It became part of the national identity and was normally worn with the other elements of Welsh costume, especially the gown or bedgown (Welsh: gŵn or betgwn).
 It continues in use as an icon of Wales in tourist literature.

 By the time Sydney Curnow Vosper painted the iconic Salem in 1908, the hat was no longer fashionable, but Vosper still felt the women he painted should wear the now iconic hats.
-The hat was so rare by the early twentieth century that it is thought Vosper could only find one in the local area, and had to share it amongst the models, painting the same hat into the composition four times.
+The hat was so rare by the early 20th century that it is thought Vosper could only find one in the local area, and had to share it amongst the models, painting the same hat into the composition four times.

 Battle of Fishguard

 During the War of the First Coalition, France attempted an invasion of Britain.
 During the February 1797 Battle of Fishguard, Colonel William Tate an Irish-American commanding French and Irish troops, landed near Fishguard in Wales.
 English and Welsh militia and civilians under the command of John Campbell, 1st Baron Cawdor hastily assembled to defend the town.
 When discipline began to break down among Tate's troops and their attempted invasion slowed down, Tate asked for surrender terms that would permit his command to leave.
 Instead of offering terms, Cawdor demanded unconditional surrender.
 As Tate and his subordinates considered Cawdor's demands overnight, Cawdor backed up his bluff with several deceptive measures.
-According to local lore, these included having women in Traditional Welsh costumes and Welsh hats line the cliffs near the French camp. from a distance, the women appeared to be British soldiers in red coats and Shakos.
+According to local lore, these included having women in traditional Welsh costumes and Welsh hats line the cliffs near the French camp.
+From a distance, the women appeared to be British soldiers in red coats and shakos.
 Convinced that he was outnumbered, Tate surrendered and his troops were taken prisoner.